-The Spasticity and Movement Disorders Clinic, part of Children's Hospital of Pittsburgh of UPMC's Brain Care Institute, draws patients from across the country and around the world.
+The Spasticity and Movement Disorders Clinic, part of UPMC Children’s Hospital of Pittsburgh's Brain Care Institute, draws patients from across the country and around the world.
 Staff members at the clinic are routinely invited to lecture internationally, and once each month, physicians and therapists from other regions visit to learn from our clinic.

 Our multifaceted approach to children with movement or spasticity disorders offers a complete spectrum of care that covers diagnosis, treatment, and surgery.